Try Harder; Each Time You Try Harder

 Wenny kept saying, “I’ll make a pearl necklace for when you speak, when you attend conventions.”
 She handed me a custom-made necklace and hugged me.

-We gathered at formal family gatherings, but never had time to know each other.
+We gathered at many formal family gatherings, but never had time to know each other.
 I knew she arrived in our country, working hard, earning everything she now has.

 Wenny Hoang Bui left Vietnam in 1978.
 She traveled to Hong Kong, arriving in San Francisco, 1980.
 She’s worked seven days a week, three jobs each day, to open Tong Sing.
 When we met, this was her goal.
 She saved everything to open ‘Tong Sing Fine Jewelry’.

 I watched, listened.
 Wenny answered my questions, sharing her world.
 As I touched jewelry, she’d giggle, “Go ahead; try it on.”